melezhik/sparky/README.md

       ssh_private_key: /path/to/ssh_private/key.pem
       ssh_user: sparky
       no_index_update: true
+      sync: /tmp/repo

-You can read about the all [available parameters](https://github.com/melezhik/sparrowdo#sparrowdo-client-command-line-parameters) in Sparrowdo documentation.
+You can read about the all [available parameters](https://github.com/melezhik/sparrowdo#sparrowdo-cli) in Sparrowdo documentation.

 # Skip bootstrap